ciglenecki/lumen-audio/README.md

 Tasks:
 - [x] implement argument which accepts list of numbers [1000, 500, 4] and will create appropriate deep cnn
   - use module called deep head and pass it as a argument
+- [x] finish experiments and interpretation of the wavelet transformation
+- [x] implement spectrogram cropping and zero padding instead of resizing

 ______________________________________________________________________

 ## 🏆 Team members